metabase/metabase/docs/exploration-and-organization/events-and-timelines.md

 ### View archived events and timelines

+> Archived events and timelines can only be viewed from the collection.
+The don't show up in the [main archive](../exploration-and-organization/history.md).

 To view (and resurrect) archived timelines and events:

 1. Click on the **Calendar** icon in the relevant collection.